rust-bpf/rust-bcc/README.md

 * bcc v0.4.0-v0.15.0

+## Static linking

+This crate allows for statically linking libbpf/libbcc which enables the creation of tools which have no runtime dependency on matching versions being present on target systems.
+To statically link, you may need to compile several dependencies from source.
+See the `build/ci.sh` script for how those dependencies are built and how we build and run statically linked examples in CI.

 ## Getting Started

 The best way to learn about how to use this crate right now is to read the examples.
 The exciting